-RighteousOnix’s research tells something about chemistry and something about the player cards themselves.
+RighteousOnix’s research tells something about FUT chemistry and something about the player cards themselves.

 Does the FIFA 16 Chemistry Glitch imply that NIF’s are better than IF’s?
 That depends.
 If we take Eriksen as an example, the NIF version can be “fitted” to do the step over by adding a sniper or similar chem style.
 His first inform however, an 84-rated CAM with 85 dribbling, cannot.
 On the other hand, fitting NIF Eriksen to do the step over comes at the price of lowering other stats.

-Generally speaking, it’s however not a secret that I don’t consider informs to be of great value for money in general.
-The latest findings do no really change that impression.
+Generally speaking, it’s not a secret that I don’t consider informs to be of great value for money in general.
+The latest findings do not really change that impression.